 - Connect all of the target servers if you have not already done so.
-See Step 3: Connect the Equipment (on page 26) for a description of connecting the equipment. - 2.
+See Step 3: Connect the Equipment (on page 28) for a description of connecting the equipment. - 2.
 Choose Device Settings > Port Configuration.
 The Port Configuration page opens. - 3.
 Click the Port Name of the target server you want to rename.
 The Port Page opens. - 4.
+Select Standard KVM Port as the subtype for the port.

-Assign a name to identify the server connected to that port.
-The name can be up to 32 characters, and alphanumeric and special characters are allowed. - 5.
-Select Standard KVM Port as the subtype for the port. - 6.
-In the Target Settings section, select 720x400 Compensation if you are experiencing display issues when the target is using this resolution. - 7.
-Select 'Use international keyboard for scan code set 3' if connecting to the target with a DCIM-PS2 and require the use of scan code set 3 with an international keyboard.
+- 5. Assign a name to identify the server connected to that port.
+The name can be up to 32 characters, and alphanumeric and special characters are allowed. - 6.
+In the Power Association section, associate a power strip with the port, if needed. - 7.
+In the Target Settings section, select 720x400 Compensation if you are experiencing display issues when the target is using this resolution. - 8.
+Select 'Use international keyboard for scan code set 3' if connecting to the target with a DCIM-PS2 and require the use of scan code set 3 with an international keyboard. - 9.
+Click OK.